 - SNC Themes, Sub-themes, and Text types are detailed unit-by-unit in the Detailed Contents of the Students' Book.
 SNC Competencies, Standards, Benchmarks and Student Learning Outcomes (SLOs) are detailed unit-by-unit in the table Single National Curriculum Student Learning Outcomes.
-On page xxi of this Teaching Guide, you will find a detailed table, Single National Curriculum Alignment, showing the SNC requirements and where each SLO is covered in the Students' Book.
+On page xx of this Teaching Guide, you will find a detailed table, Single National Curriculum Alignment, showing the SNC requirements and where each SLO is covered in the Students' Book.
 Note that as OPE is used in English-medium schools, some competencies, themes, and text types are taught earlier than required by the Single National Curriculum.
 However, they are revised in the specified years. - The four skills of listening, speaking, reading, and writing are integrated in each unit.
 Thus, new spelling, vocabulary, grammar, and punctuation rules are contextualised in age-appropriate texts.
 Through regular revision, the children attain the Standards for key Competencies 'through spiral progression, with a major focus on development of language skills' (Pakistan Single National Curriculum for English Language, page 8).
 The following table demonstrates how OPE matches the Single National Curriculum:

-OPE headings Reading: Text types Reading: Themes Writing Listen and Speak Phonics Words Sentences (OPE 0-2) Grammar and Punctuation (OPE 3-5) Pakistan C2, S1 C2, S2 C4, S1 C1, S2 C1, S1 C3, S1 C3, S2 National Reading and Students read Students Listening and Students Lexical aspects Formal aspects Curriculum Critical Thinking and analyse produce Speaking: understand of language: of language: pages 13 to 15 Skills: Students literary text academic, Students use and articulate Students Students Competencies discover, to seek transactional, appropriate widely enhance their understand (C) and understand, information, and creative social and acceptable vocabulary punctuation, Standards (S) and engage ideas, and writing that academic pronunciation, for effective syntax, with a variety enjoyment, is fluent, conventions of stress, and communication. grammatical of text types and to relate accurate, spoken discourse intonation functions, through tasks, their own focused, and for effective oral patterns for rules, and their which require experiences purposeful communication improved application for multiple reading to those of and shows an with individuals communication, developing and thinking common insight into and in groups, focusing on the accuracy in strategies for humanity as the writing in both informal regular phonic their spoken comprehension, depicted in process. and informal patterns of and written fluency, and literature. settings words. communication. enjoyment.
-C5, S1 Students devel op ethical and so ocial attributes 1 • ıltural and civilized society.
+OPE headings Reading: Text types Reading: Themes Writing Listen and Speak Phonics Words Sentences (OPE 0-2) Grammar and Punctuation (OPE 3-5) Pakistan C2, S1 C2, S2 C4, S1 C1, S2 C1, S1 C3, S1 C3, S2 National Reading and Students read Students Listening and Students Lexical aspects Formal aspects Curriculum Critical Thinking and analyse produce Speaking: understand of language: of language: pages 13 to 15 Skills: Students literary text academic, Students use and articulate Students Students Competencies discover, to seek transactional, appropriate widely enhance their understand (C) and understand, information, and creative social and acceptable vocabulary punctuation, Standards (S) and engage with a variety of text types through tasks, which require multiple reading and thinking strategies for comprehension, fluency, and ideas, and enjoyment, and to relate their own experiences to those of common humanity as depicted in literature. writing that is fluent, accurate, focused, and purposeful and shows an insight into the writing process. academic conventions of spoken discourse for effective oral communication with individuals and in groups, in both informal and informal settings pronunciation, stress, and intonation patterns for improved communication, focusing on the regular phonic patterns of words. for effective communication. syntax, grammatical functions, rules, and their application for developing accuracy in their spoken and written communication. enjoyment.
+I op ethical and so vant to a multicu I ocial attributes Iltural and civilized